 Field of Study – Biology (N 010)

-A meeting of the Commission for Admission to Doctoral Studies in the Field of Biology (N 010) with participation of applicants (motivational interviewing) will be held at the Conference Hall of Nature Research Centre on 11 September, 14:00 P.M. (online available too).
+A meeting of the Commission for Admission to Doctoral Studies in the Field of Biology (N 010) with participation of applicants (motivational interviewing) will be held at the Conference Hall of Nature Research Centre on 10 September 12 pm (local time) (online available too).
 Motivational interviewing will be conducted on the topic the applicant selected for his/her doctoral studies and thesis; applicants are recommended to deliver a 10 min duration PowerPoint presentation and give a brief review of planned research and scientific achievements.
 The interview and presentation will be evaluated taking into consideration the applicant’s scientific competence (publications, participation in scientific research projects and conferences), motivation in selecting the topic of the thesis, and primary methodological skills.

 Plant pathogens are among the most important components of the microbiome and have a major impact on both ecological and evolutionary processes in host plants.
 Phytopathogenic micro-organisms (bacteria, fungi) also cause significant economic losses in many parts of the world, with plant diseases accounting for up to 30% of the world’s crop yields, resulting in billions of dollars of losses each year.
 This has led to a particular focus on the interaction of pathogenic microorganisms with vulnerable plants.
 Recent research worldwide, including in Europe, is now mainly focused on the specific virulence factors that affect plant health.
 A better knowledge of the characteristics of pathogenic microorganisms, and an understanding of population structure and dynamics, may lead to the development of more effective control measures and more advanced and specific diagnostic protocols.